christangedylan-hash/isolation-forest-fraud-detection/README.md

 - loan characteristics;
 - applicant socio-economic profile;
 - credit risk indicators;
+- loan approval status;
-- approval and fraud indicators.
+- fraud indicators.

 The business objective is to complement traditional credit scoring with early detection of suspicious applications, in order to improve risk monitoring, fraud screening and data quality.